One or two years, 3 hours per day

 Check out the IN CTE Career Guide and see the in-demand occupations in Indiana!

-I am currently an instructional assistant for the Veterinary Careers Program.
-I graduated from the Program in 2004.
+I graduated from the Veterinary Careers Program in 2004.
 Since then, I spent 3 years at the Humane Society where I worked in the Screening/Intake as well as over in the Hospital as a Veterinary Assistant.
 I spent a few year in privet practice after that before coming to the J. Everett Light Career Center to help with the Program.
 Outside of school I enjoy spending time with family.
 Fun fact, while I was taking my career center classes here at JEL, I also became a licensed Electrician and Plumber through a pool company that I have continued to work for off and on for 18 years.